Mary O'Kane: Background and career

 In March 2022, O'Kane and former NSW Police Commissioner Mick Fuller were appointed to lead an inquiry into the causes of and response to the 2022 eastern Australia floods.
 In August 2022, the inquiry's findings were made public, making 28 recommendations, all of which were supported by the NSW government.

+In November 2022, O'Kane was appointed to head a review into Australia's higher education system, the Australian Universities Accord.
+The Interim Report was released in July 2023, setting out a range of reform directions spanning teaching, research and funding.
+The Final Report was released in February 2024, making 47 recommendations to reform the higher education system, aiming to improve access and outcomes for diverse student cohorts and to support it more than doubling in size by 2050.

 Honours

 O’Kane won the 2017 Erna Hamburger Prize.
 The Prize is awarded by the Ecole Polytechnique Federale de Lausanne in Switzerland to leading women scientists.

 Also in 2017, O’Kane received the Peter Nicol Russell Memorial Medal – the most distinguished engineering prize in Australia.

-O'Kane was appointed a Companion of the Order of Australia, Australia’s highest civilian honour, in the 2016 Australia Day Honours for "eminent service to science and engineering, as a contributor to national policy development and governance, to the promotion of technology research and future energy supply, to higher education, and as a role model for young scientists".
+O'Kane was appointed a Companion of the Order of Australia, Australia's highest civilian honour, in the 2016 Australia Day Honours for "eminent service to science and engineering, as a contributor to national policy development and governance, to the promotion of technology research and future energy supply, to higher education, and as a role model for young scientists".

-That same year O’Kane received UNSW Sydney’s inaugural Ada Lovelace Medal for her contribution to Australia … through numerous and diverse roles over the past 30 years.
+That same year O’Kane received UNSW Sydney's inaugural Ada Lovelace Medal for her contribution to Australia through numerous and diverse roles over the past 30 years.

 In 2014, O'Kane was awarded the Pearcey Medal to honour her contribution to the development and growth of the ICT professions, research and industry.